wearebraid/vueformulate.com/docs/guide/inputs/custom-inputs/README.md

 HTML5 input types), and you haven't found a [plugin](/guide/plugins) that adds the functionality you need — you can create input types of your own.

-### Preamble: Composition over scoped slots
+### Preamble: Input composition

 A core concept in Vue Formulate is the ability for developers to _compose_ their forms using a dead-simple API with a single component.
-True to that goal, when developing a custom input you want to maintain that same ease of composition by create your own `type` of `FormulateInput`, ensuring the way forms and fields are created stays consistent even when using custom inputs.
+True to that goal, when developing a custom input you should endeavour to maintain that same ease of composition by create your own `type` of `FormulateInput`, ensuring the syntax for creating forms and fields stays consistent even when using custom inputs.

 This is notably different than many Vue libraries that make heavy use of scoped slots as the primary mechanism of extension.
 Vue Formulate also has robust support for [scoped slots](/guide/inputs/slots/), but these should be used more for the occasional override rather than the customization of the entire utility.

 A tell-tale sign that you could implement this principle better is if you find yourself doing a lot of copy-paste of scoped slots, or wrapping `FormulateInput` in wrapper components.
 If these patterns are creeping into your code consider